Managing development

 Facilitating appropriate land use and development in and around the Swan Canning Development Control Area is a key responsibility of DBCA and the Swan River Trust.

-DBCA ensures new developments maintain and enhance the ecological health, community benefits, amenity and heritage value of the Swan and Canning river system.
-It also works in partnership with local governments and the Department of Planning to provide advice on strategic planning proposals likely to impact on water quality and water quantity in the Swan Canning river system.
-Advice is based upon the application of Water Sensitive Urban Design (WSUD) that integrates stormwater, groundwater and wastewater management and water supply into urban design to minimise environmental degradation and improve aesthetic and recreational appeal.
-Parks and Wildlife helps deliver the Better Urban Water Management framework framework for integrating water management into the WA land use planning system.
+DBCA ensures that land use and developments protect and enhance the ecological health, cultural significance, community benefits, amenity and heritage values of the Swan Canning river system.
+It also works in partnership with local governments and the Department of Planning, Lands and Heritage to provide advice on strategic planning proposals likely to impact on water quality and water quantity in the Swan Canning river system.
+Advice is based upon the application of water sensitive design (WSD) that integrates the urban water cycle (including stormwater, groundwater and wastewater management and water supply) into the planning and design of urban environments to provide multiple benefits to the environment and the community.

-DBCA provides funding support to the New WAter Ways program which provides resources to and builds the capacity of practitioners of WSUD in Western Australia.
-Parks and Wildlife is an active member of the New WAter Ways partnership, which includes the Department of Planning, Department of Water, Western Australian Local Government Association and Urban Development Institute of Australia.
-Parks and Wildlife also works in partnership with other agencies, local governments and universities to research technologies and further develop decision making tools for the Swan Coastal Plain through the national Cooperative Research Centre (CRC) for Water Sensitive Cities.
+DBCA provides funding support to the New WAter Ways program, which builds the WSD capacity of government and industry practitioners in Western Australia to improve the delivery of urban water management and water sensitive cities.
+DBCA is an active member of the New WAter Ways partnership, which includes the Department of Planning, Lands and Heritage, Department of Water and Environmental Regulation, Water Corporation, Western Australian Local Government Association and Urban Development Institute of Australia WA.
+DBCA also works in partnership with other agencies, local governments, industry associations and universities to implement a water sensitive Perth and Peel through membership of the Water Sensitive Transition Network and the delivery of actions in the State Government’s Kep Katitjin – Gabi Kaadadjan: Waterwise Action Plan.

-Parks and Wildlife assesses development proposals in and around the Riverpark and provides advice to ensure projects do not adversely affect the river environment, while meeting community expectations.
+DBCA assesses development proposals within, abutting or affecting the Swan Canning Development Control Area and provides advice to ensure projects do not adversely affect the river system, while meeting community expectations.

 Development pressure

 Perth is undergoing rapid growth, with the population doubling during the past 30 years and expected to reach 3.5 million people by 2050.
-Urban and rural developments throughout the catchment are placing increased pressure on the Swan Canning Development Control Area.
+Urban, industrial and rural developments throughout the catchment are placing increased pressures on the Swan Canning river system.

-Without proper land use planning and development processes, increased sediment transport and mobilisation of nutrients and other contaminants into the Development Control Area can occur.
-With a drying climate there is also an increased need to maintain flows to the rivers as land uses change.
+Without proper land use planning and development processes, increased sediment transport and mobilisation of nutrients and other contaminants into the Swan Canning river system can occur.
+With a drying climate, there is also an increased need to maintain flows to the river system as land uses change.

 Kent Street Weir